Thomas Boles: Career

 Boles resumed the practice of law at Dardanelle, Arkansas and also served many years as school director and alderman.
-He was appointed receiver of the land office at Dardanelle by President Hayes in February 1878.
+He was appointed receiver of the land office at Dardanelle by President Rutherford B. Hayes in February 1878.
 He then served as a United States marshal for the western district of Arkansas from 1881 until 1889.
+In 1884, Boles was the Republican nominee for Governor.
+Receiving approximately 35%, he was defeated.
 He was a delegate to every Republican State convention from the organization of the party until his death.
 He also served as clerk of the United States Circuit Court for the Eighth Judicial Circuit from September 1897 until his death.

 Death

 Boles died in Fort Smith, Sebastian County, Arkansas, on March 13, 1905.
 He is interred at Brearley Cemetery, Dardanelle, Arkansas.